1) Fill out a Found Report with the MSPCA Boston.

 This information will help us match up the animal with any lost reports we may have received from owners looking for their missing pets.

 2) Contact all surrounding city and town animal control offices to fill out a found pet report. * This is essential if you have found a lost dog.

 Boston Animal Control can be reached at 617-635-5348.
 In Massachusetts, animal control is handled individually by each of the 351 municipalities and towns.
 Owners looking for their pets may only contact the city/town where their pet was initially lost.
 It is important as the finder of the pet to let all surrounding animal control facilities as well as surrounding private animal shelters like the MSPCA know you have found an animal in case the owner has been in contact with that facility.
-Click here for other Boston Area Humane Agency and Animal Control information.
-If the animal was found in the Boston area, we strongly recommend calling the Animal Rescue League of Boston at 617-426-9170.
+Please call your town hall to find the animal control officer in your town.
+If the animal was found in the Boston, Dedham or Cape Cod area, we strongly recommend calling the Animal Rescue League of Boston at 617-426-9170.